Monte Carlo Squash Classic

-The Monte Carlo Classic is a yearly female professional squash tournament in Monte Carlo, Monaco.
+The Monte Carlo Classic is a yearly professional squash tournament for women, held in Monte Carlo, Monaco.
 In its current version, it is part of the PSA World Tour.
 In recent times it has been held in November or December each year.
-The prize money is usually $25K, but there have been some exceptions over the years.
+The prize money as of 2025 was $32,500, but there have been various differences over the years.